 The answer to this question seems obvious but as you are about to learn not everything about shotguns is that obvious.
 So, join me as I explore the appropriate way to shoulder a shotgun and other topics related to this one.
 But before that let us look at some of the different types of shotguns available.

-Shotguns are some of the most widely used firearms in the country.
+Shotguns are some of the most widely used firearms in the country as like the skeet thrower.
+It is greatly used for clay pigeon shooting and for a good reason if you are skeet shooter you need a best clay pigeon thrower besides the shotgun.
 In fact, shotguns account for 20% of guns used by civilians.
 These types of firearms come in a variety of types from a single shot, pump and semi automatic, there is something for everyone in the shotgun market.

 Of the three major types of shotguns, pump action is the most popular.
 This is because they are inexpensive, versatile and easy to use.
 Also, these types of shotguns are manually powered as opposed to being mechanically powered.
 However, the speed with which you can fire this shotgun depends on how first you can actuate the pump.